MBA Admissions Information

 Detailed application instructions, the online application, and all related guidelines and forms can be obtained through the Graduate School.

-Applicants to this program must demonstrate high promise of success in post-graduate business study as measured by undergraduate grades and GMAT score.
+Applicants to this program must demonstrate high promise of success in post-graduate business study as measured by undergraduate grades and a minimum GMAT or GRE equivalent score of 400.

 Applicants who do not have a bachelor’s degree in business from an AACSB-accredited college or university, or who have not had appropriate training in business administration, accounting, or economics may be required to complete a number of prerequisites.